Lighting and Rendering

 This then allows you to use the navigation tools:

-To change what is in frame we can adjust the focal length attribute, essentially changing the amount of zoom on the camera lens.
+To change what is in frame you can adjust the focal length attribute, essentially changing the amount of zoom on the camera lens.

 The focal length attribute simulates the effect of real-world lenses inside Maya.
 Using a low focal length will give you a wide-angle view out of the camera but will also start to distort the image like a fisheye lens at extreme low ranges (below 10).